 The bottom line is winter protection helps your roses and the amount you do is totally up to you.
 There is no single correct answer.
 My hope is that you start by considering roses that need little to no winter protection.
 If you ever need help selecting varieties, we are here to help.
 We’re here to support you in whatever strategy you employ.
 Just know that when the snow flies, I prefer my bunny slippers and hot cocoa.

-*** After writing this post, I realized that I left out giving advice for Container Roses.
+*** After writing this post, I realized that I left out advice for Container Roses.
 That topic quickly became a post of it’s own.
 You can find it HERE.

 Call Us